blqthien/My-Documents/es6-cheatsheet.md

 ```

 We were able to reuse our implementation to use our Generator as before, which shows their power.
 While Generators
-and Promises allow us to write asynchronous code in a synchronous manner while retaining the ability to propogate
+and Promises allow us to write asynchronous code in a synchronous manner while retaining the ability to propagate
 errors in a nice way, we can actually begin to utilize a simpler construction that provides the same benefits:
 [async-await](https://github.com/DrkSephy/es6-cheatsheet#async-await).